with version 2.83 LTS and up to 2.93 beta

 Here is the quick list of the limitations I ran into:

 - Blender misses an option to select the OCIO file in the preferences – at the moment you must set the OCIO environment variable before starting Blender.
+You can also replace the OCIO folder in the Blender installation folders, but then you can’t switch back easily to Blender FILMIC.

 - Be aware that you are working in a far bigger gamut of ACEScg – I wrote an article called Understanding Gamut with ACES and Blender about this topic.